 All applicants who are invited to an interview will be required to bring with them evidence of identity, right to work in the UK, address and qualifications.
-Applicants are also requested to provide their original birth certificate to identify any name changes.

-Where an applicant has changed their name by deed poll or any other means (e.g. marriage adoption, statutory declaration) they will be required to provide documentary evidence of the change.
+Where an applicant claims to have changed their name by deed poll or any other means (e.g. marriage adoption, statutory declaration) they will be required to provide documentary evidence of the change.